 Somebody flexible who can come when needed

-After several au-pair experiences (some very good, others not so good) I had found the ideal solution for us: a young woman with a little son was looking for a job.
+After several au-pair experiences (some very good, others not so good), I found the ideal solution for us: a young woman with a little son was looking for a job.
 She lived in my house when I was gone and had free time when I was at home – difficult to find, but something like this might also be a solution.

 Be flexible and creative!

 School – The end of liberty